-As of December 31, 2019 (in thousands, except share data) Actual Pro Forma Pro Forma As Adjusted Cash and cash equivalents and short-term restricted bank deposits \$ 16,808 \$ 16,808 \$ 65,822 Long-term debt, net of current portion 299 299 299 Convertible preferred stock (Series A and Series B), par value \$0.01 per share; 8,200,000 shares authorized, 3,715,222 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 53,373 Stockholders' (deficit) equity Preferred stock, \$0.01 par value per share; no shares authorized, issued or outstanding, actual; 10,000,000 shares authorized and no shares issued or outstanding, pro forma and pro forma as adjusted Common stock, par value \$0.01 per share; 20,000,000 shares authorized, actual; 5,064,722 shares issued and 4,998,874 shares outstanding, actual; 200,000,000 shares authorized, pro forma and pro forma as adjusted; 8,779,944 shares issued and 8,714,096 shares outstanding, pro forma; 12,446,611 shares issued and 12,380,763 shares outstanding, pro forma as adjusted 51 88 125 Additional paid-in capital 1,770 55,106 104,084 Accumulated deficit (40,741) (40,741) (40,741) Total stockholders' (deficit) equity (38,920) 14,453 63,467 Total capitalization \$ 14,453 \$ 14,453 \$ 63,467
+As of December 31, 2019 (in thousands, except share data) Cash and cash equivalents and short-term restricted bank deposits Actual \$ Pro Forma Pro Forma As Adjusted(1) \$ Long-term debt, net of current portion Convertible preferred stock (Series A and Series B), par value \$0.01 per share; shares authorized, shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted Stockholders' deficit Preferred stock, \$0.01 par value; no shares authorized, issued or outstanding, actual; shares authorized and no shares issued or outstanding, pro forma and pro forma as adjusted Common stock, par value \$0.01 per share; shares authorized, actual; shares issued and outstanding shares subject to repurchase, actual; shares authorized, pro forma and pro forma as adjusted; shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted Additional paid-in capital Accumulated deficit Accumulated other comprehensive loss Total stockholders' deficit Total capitalization \$ \$ \$ per share, which is the midpoint of the price range set forth on forma as adjusted amount of each of cash and cash equivalents and short-term restricted bank deposits, additional paid-in capital, total stockholders' deficit and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents and short-term restricted bank deposits, additional paid-in capital, total stockholders' deficit and total capitalization by approximately \$ million.